AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 }
 export { TimeUtils }

+// Warning: (ae-missing-release-tag) "TOKEN_TYPE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const TOKEN_TYPE = "token_type";

+// Warning: (ae-missing-release-tag) "TokenCacheContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class TokenCacheContext {
     constructor(tokenCache: ISerializableTokenCache, hasChanged: boolean);